Justice Faez Isa case: Three more review petitions filed in SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A ten-member full court headed by Justice Umar Ata Bandial on June 19 in a short order had quashed the reference of legal effect, holding the proceedings before Supreme Judicial Council (SJC) as having abetted.
+A ten-member full court, headed by Justice Umar Ata Bandial, on June 19 in a short order had quashed the reference of legal effect, holding the proceedings before the Supreme Judicial Council (SJC) as having abetted.